xaya/xaya_docs/games.md

 move data, as well as how it processes the move when updating the game state.

-**As a fundamental rule, game engines should only ever depend on Xyon transactions that are name updates (or registrations) referencing the particular game ID!
+**As a fundamental rule, game engines should only ever depend on Xaya transactions that are name updates (or registrations) referencing the particular game ID!
 The game state must not depend on any other transactions, neither pure currency transactions nor name updates not referencing the game.